microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

 1. Utilizing the **Visualizations** pane's **Add further analyses to your visual** section, we'll update the following configurations below for our line chart to infuse additional insights.

+    > [!NOTE]
-    **Note**: Utilize the Search box, to easily discover configurable settings.
+    > Utilize the Search box, to easily discover configurable settings.

     | | |
     | :- | :- |